Banner

 Automatic Algorithm Configuration: Methods, Applications, and Perspectives

-Thomas Stützle, CoDE-IRIDIA, Université Libre de Bruxelles, Belgium
+Thomas Stützle, Université Libre de Bruxelles, Belgium

 Fuzzy Approaches to Data Mining